vikasontech/sample/content/posts/ec2.md

 You can use placement groups to **influence the placement of a group of interdependent instances to meet the needs of your workload.** Depending on the type of workload, you can create a placement group using one of the following placement strategies:

-**Cluster**– packs instances close together inside an Availability Zone.
+**Cluster**- packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.

-**Partition** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+**Partition** - spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
 This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

-**Spread** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+**Spread** - strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

-# Cluster placement groups
+## Cluster placement groups

 A cluster placement group is a **logical grouping** of instances within **a single Availability Zone**.
 A cluster placement group can span peered VPCs in the same Region.
 Instances in the same cluster placement group enjoy a higher per-flow throughput limit of up to 10 Gbps for TCP/IP traffic and are placed in the same high-bisection bandwidth segment of the network.

 Cluster placement groups are recommended for applications that benefit from **low network latency, high network throughput, or both**.
 They are also recommended **when the majority of the network traffic is between the instances in the group**.
 To provide the lowest latency and the highest packet-per-second network performance for your placement group, choose an instance type that supports enhanced networking

-# Partition placement groups
+## Partition placement groups

 Partition placement groups help **reduce the likelihood of correlated hardware failures for your application**.
 When using partition placement groups, Amazon EC2 divides each group into logical segments called partitions.
 Amazon EC2 ensures that each partition within a placement group has its own set of racks.
 Each rack has its own network and power source.
 No two partitions within a placement group share the same racks, allowing you to isolate the impact of hardware failure within your application.